SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 > **💡 Note**<br>
 > - Control structures can be nested.
 It is recommended that you do not include more than 5 nested control structures since the code will
 >   get really hard to understand.
-Better go for outsourcing functionality into methods to reduce nested control control structures.
+Better go for outsourcing functionality into methods to reduce nested control structures.
 > - Keep the number of consecutive control structures low.
 > - If you are convinced that a specified logical expression must always be true, you might include a statement like `ASSERT 1 = 0.` to go
 >   sure - as implied in the example's `ELSE` statement above.
 However, an `ELSE` statement that is never executed might be a hint that